kameshkarra/ds-lab-template/README.md

 make env
 ```
 ## Dependnecy management
 Conda is used create conda environment with Python and Poetry, see environment.yml.
 Conda-lock is used to create lock files for multipel platforms, see conda-lock.yml.
+To create conda-lock.yml
 ```bash
 make conda-lock
 ```
 Poetry is used to manage the rest of the application dependencies.

 ## Install dependencies